-Any TRICARE-authorized provider who hasn't joined the network is a non-network provider.
+Any TRICARE-Authorized ProviderAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
+There are two types of TRICARE-authorized providers: Network and Non-Network. who hasn't joined the network is a non-network provider.
 Seeing a network provider is always your best choice—you'll pay less and the provider will file claims for you.

 If you do visit a non-network provider, check first to see if the provider is accepting TRICARE patients.
 Non-network providers who have accepted TRICARE in the past may not always accept TRICARE.

 Your regional contractor hosts a list of non-network providers in each region who have filed claims with TRICARE.

 If a provider listing doesn't include a phone number, check your local telephone directory.

 You'll see non-network providers when using TRICARE Standard, TRICARE Reserve Select, TRICARE Retired Reserve, TRICARE Young Adult-Standard Option or if enrolled in TRICARE Prime Remote and there are no network providers available in your remote location.

 If enrolled in TRICARE Prime, you may see a non-network provider only if: